Oneflow-Inc/CoModels/nlp/libai/README.md

 ```
 </details>
 <details>
-<summary>Training code</summary>
+<summary>Inference code</summary>
-We take the T5 as an example to show how to infer the model.
+We take the T5 as an example to show how to test the model.

 ```Shell
 bash T5/infer.sh